rittmananalytics/profit_and_loss_report_analysis_chatbot/README.md

 # Profit & Loss Report Self-Learning Chatbot (RAG + SQL Agent)

-# P&L Query Notebook with RAG and SQL Agent

 ## Overview

 This Jupyter notebook implements an advanced question-answering system for Profit and Loss (P&L) data analysis.
 It combines Retrieval-Augmented Generation (RAG), vector store queries, and SQL-based data retrieval to provide comprehensive and accurate answers to financial questions.